dziamid/parse-mock/README.md

 Parse Mock
 =====================

-A collection of stubs to ease unit-testing of Parse.js based applications.
+A collection of stubs to ease unit-testing of Parse.com services.

 - Seamless Parse integration.
 New Mock Object
 - Use with any testing framework
 - Only sinon as a dependency

-Brought to you by the DashBouquet team.
+Brought to you by the [DashBouquet](http://dashbouquet.com) team.

 ## Installation